ZohaAshraf/Atari-Breakout/README.md

 ESC → Quit the game

-Objective
+**Objective**

-Break all the bricks without letting the ball fall below your paddle.
+Break all the bricks without letting the ball fall below the paddle.

-How Gameplay Works
+Gameplay Overview

-The ball launches automatically and begins moving across the screen.
+The ball launches automatically at the start.

-Hit the bricks with the ball to destroy them.
+Hit bricks to destroy them and clear the board.

-If you miss the ball and it goes below the paddle, the game ends.
+Missing the ball ends the game.

-When all bricks are removed, you win and a victory sound is played.
+Destroy all bricks to win — a victory sound is played.